Stop buying your kids toys. Seriously. Stop.

 Your kids will have more room to spread out and play!
 We have a set of wooden train tracks that my daughter loves but there was never room to set it up.
 Now that there aren’t as many toys, there isn’t as much mess.
 So there is always room to play with the trains.

-Honestly letting go of my kids toys was one of the best things I have done.
+Honestly letting go of my kid’s toys was one of the best things I have done.
 I’m not saying I’m never buying them toys again but we will be making a conscious effort to buy less.
 When we do make a purchase, it wont be a duplicate or something that only has a singular purpose.
 It will be something that will inspire imaginative and creative play!

 Are you ready to take the plunge and clean out your playroom?
 I’d love to see pictures of your before and after!
+Make sure you grab the FREE decluttering checklist to help you get started!